geofmureithi-zz/riot-rs-wasm/README.md

 # Riot.js with Wasm for state management

+> This project is archived in favor of [Hirola](https://github.com/geofmureithi/hirola)

 riot-rs-wasm showcases how to work with Riot and Rust, letting you play with the magic of web assembly

 ![Preview](https://github.com/geofmureithi/riot-rs-wasm/blob/master/public/images/counter.png?raw=true)